Michaelszeng/Notes-On-Achieving-Proper-Grounding/README.md

     - This PCB was emitting tons of EMI + not working.
     - ![image](https://github.com/Michaelszeng/Notes-On-Achieving-Proper-Grounding/assets/35478698/42ed3d25-6915-4091-be4c-6428265a57d0)
     - Notice: traces crossing vertically and horizontally on adjacent layers
-      - These is is like routing across a massive split in the GND plane
+      - This is like routing across a massive split in the GND plane
       - Traces in each layer were trying to use each other as return paths --> cross-talk
     - SOLUTION: if you MUST route traces like this on adjacent layers, put GND traces (shown in white) between the adjacent signal traces on both layers
       - ![image](https://github.com/Michaelszeng/Notes-On-Achieving-Proper-Grounding/assets/35478698/a151a9ba-3b61-4cf6-8a61-e78bd81ff5fa)